wikimedia/abstract-wikipedia-data-science/README.md

 9. detect_similarity.py

    Clusters similar modules together and stores cluster-ids in Scripts table in the `cluster` field.
 It also performs clustering only on non-data modules (`is_data` = 0) and stores cluster-ids in `cluster_wo_data` field.
 Clustering can be performed with word-embedding features with `-we` tag or document embedding.
-It uses OPTICS algorithm to perform clutering.
+It uses OPTICS algorithm to perform clustering.

 10. get_pageviews.py